What does the S&E job market look like for U.S. graduates?

 - Physical scientists = chemists, physicists, astronomers, and earth/ocean/atmospheric scientists.

-- Approximately 58% of the projected increase in S&E jobs is in computer/mathematical scientist occupations.
-Biological/agricultural/environmental life scientists account for a smaller number of job openings but have the highest projected growth rate (26.7%) in employment.
+- Approximately 59% of the projected increase in S&E jobs is in computer/mathematical scientist occupations.
+These occupations also have the largest growth rate (23.1%).
+Biological/agricultural/environmental life scientists and social scientists/psychologists (who account for a much smaller proportion of S&E workers) have the next highest projected growth rates: 20.4% and 18.5%, respectively.

-- The growth rates projected for physical scientists and social scientists/psychologists are also above those for all occupations.
+- The projected growth rates for engineers (10.6%) and physical scientists (12.7%) are somewhat lower than the rate for all occupations.

-- Healthcare practitioners and technicians, a non-S&E occupational category that contains significant numbers of S&E-trained people, is projected to grow by 21.4%.
+- Health care practitioners and technicians, a non-S&E occupational category that contains significant numbers of S&E-trained people, is projected to grow by 25.9%.